 Download the jar file and copy into an empty folder

-Run java -jar cafeconnect.jar
+Run java -jar cafeconnect.jar in a terminal.

 Expected: The welcome window appears with buttons to navigate to view staff/customers or drink menu.
 The window size may not be optimum.